rvohealth/psychic-guides/docs/intro.md

 - cli code generators that set up models, serializers, and controllers using best practice conventions, such as controllers inheriting from an authenticated ancestor right from the start
 - advanced association constructs such as polymorphism that enable models to be associated with many different model types

-Together, Psycic and Dream (or even Dream alone, which can be used with other frameworks besides Psychic) provide an elegant framework for modeling complex domains, facilitating rapid development of maintainable applications.
+Together, Psychic and Dream (or Dream alone, which can be used with other frameworks besides Psychic) provide an elegant framework for modeling complex domains, facilitating rapid development of maintainable applications.

 :::info
 In this guide, we will be covering the following: